wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img src="/assets/images/ha/hardware/hue_motion.jpg"></div>
   <div class="hw-info">
     <h4>Philips Hue Motion Sensor</h4>
     <p>The Hue motion sensor is bit more expensive than the Aqara motion sensors and is also larger in size.
-I bought one as the light sensors in the Aqara sensors are not very precise and I wanted to monitor natural light intensity.</p>
+I still bought one as the light sensors in the Aqara sensors are not very precise and I wanted to monitor natural light intensity.</p>

     <div class="review">
       <p><b>Pros:</b> Very precise light sensor.
 Can be installed using a magnet.</p>